locationtech/geomesa/geomesa-tools/README.md

 `--lon` The optional name of the longitude field.
 This field is not required for ingesting WKT geometries.

 `--lat` The optional name of the latitude field.
 This field is not required for ingesting WKT geometries.

-`--skip-header` The optional flag to skip the first line of the file, typically where the header is located.
-If not present Ingest will attempt to ingest starting from the first line.
-*Note* the header is not parsed by Ingest, and will likely fail if a header exists in the file and this flag is not called.

 `--file` The file path to the csv file or tsv file being ingested.